thlorenz/es6ify/README.md

 Returns a es6 transform with custom file pattern and standard error stream.

-The default file pattern includes all JavaScript files, but you may override it in order to only transfrom files coming from a certain directory, with a specific file name and/or extension, etc.
+The default file pattern includes all JavaScript files, but you may override it in order to only transform files coming from a certain directory, with a specific file name and/or extension, etc.

 ### es6ify.runtime